MaddnS/KanbanCollab/README.md

 In general most tasks were done together, however, some tasks were split between team members
 * Peter Feldgrill: Basic project structure; listing, creating, editing and deleting projects; security.
 * Martin Schweighofer: Kanban Board, JavaScript, Dragula, JQuery and Ajaxsubmit.
-* Thomas Kristan: Styling of pages, register and login of new users.
+* Thomas Kristan: Designing the pages, register and login of new users.

 ### Setup Guide